zimicjs/zimic/README.md

 expect(updateRequests[0].body).toEqual({ username: 'new' });
 ```

-The return by `requests` contains simplified objects based on the
+The return by `requests` are simplified objects based on the
 [`Request`](https://developer.mozilla.org/en-US/docs/Web/API/Request) and
 [`Response`](https://developer.mozilla.org/en-US/docs/Web/API/Response) web APIs, containing an already parsed body in
-`.body`.
+`.body`, typed headers in `.headers` and typed search params in `.searchParams`.

 If you need access to the original `Request` and `Response` objects, you can use the `.raw` property:

 ```ts
 const listRequests = listTracker.requests();